emqx/cloud-docs/en_US/connect_to_deployments/react_sdk.md

-# Connect to the Deployment with React
+# Connect via React SDK

 This article mainly introduces how to use [MQTT](https://www.emqx.com/en/mqtt) in the React project for implementing connect, subscribe, messaging and unsubscribe, etc., between the client and MQTT broker.